 But exactly how does Bale stack up financially when compared to Ronaldo and the other top players in the world?

-The rumour was, when Gareth Bale signed a new six-year deal at Real Madrid last October, that Los Blancos had made him the best-paid player in the world.
+The rumour was, when Gareth Bale signed a new six-year deal at Real Madrid in October 2016, that Los Blancos had made him the best-paid player in the world.

 His reign, however, lasted only a week.
 Madrid were never going to be able to give Bale a pay rise without ensuring Ronaldo was kept happy by remaining the top dog in the Spanish capital and, sure enough, the veteran signed his own six-year extension with just slightly better terms soon after.

 Along with Lionel Messi, Bale has become the face of Adidas' football arm and reportedly signed a new deal with the company in 2014 worth £20m over six years.

 He has also featured prominently for Nissan in their Champions League campaigns and had a 12-month deal with Foot Locker in 2016.